deepseek-ai/DeepSeek-LLM/README.md

   <img src="images/mathexam.png" alt="result" width="70%">
 </div>

-**Remark:** Some results are obtained by DeepSeek authors, while others are done by Grok-1 authors.
+**Remark:** Some results are obtained by DeepSeek LLM authors, while others are done by Grok-1 authors.
 We found some models count the score of the last question (Llemma 34b and Mammoth) while some (MetaMath-7B) are not in the original evaluation.
 In our evaluation, we count the last question score.
-Evaluation details are [here](https://github.com/deepseek-ai/DeepSeek-LLM/tree/dev/evaluation/hungarian_national_hs_solutions).
+Evaluation details are [here](https://github.com/deepseek-ai/DeepSeek-LLM/tree/HEAD/evaluation/hungarian_national_hs_solutions).

 ---